cdrn/Algorithms/README.md

 # Algorithms
-Just a repository of algoritms and data structures excercises as i do them
+Algorithms assignments and excercises are kept here